Have you ever had to move to a new house or a new city? Chances are you have.

 A big part of estate and legacy planning is making sure you have these conversations while you’re still able to have them.
 By sharing your plan with a team of friends and family, and including them in your decision-making process, there will be less chance of argument over items when you’re gone.

-With Check-Out, you can easily invite friends and family into your process and plan.
-The best part is you can upload documents and photos, share them amongst each other, and save essential information that your loved ones will need when you’re gone.
+With CheckOutPlan, you can easily invite friends and family into your process and plan.
+The best part is you can upload documents and photos, share them amongst each other, and make essential information accessible for loved ones when they need it most.

-Many of our members choose to gather their details in CheckOutPlan and share with their lawyers, accountants and planners, saving them time and money.
+Many of our members choose to gather their details in CheckOutPlan and share with their estate planners, lawyers, and accountants, saving them time and money.

-We also offer an effective process to take stock of all your valuables and property so that you know nothing’s been forgotten.
+In fact, CheckOutPlan offers an easy-to-use process to Take Stock of all your valuables and property so that you know nothing’s been forgotten.
 Get started with your free trial today.